realodix/php-utility/docs/Str.md

 Calculate the estimated reading time in seconds for a given piece of content.

 - **Average Read Time** — 265 Words per min
-- **Image Read Time** — 12 seconds for the first image, 11 for the second, and minus an additional second for each subsequent image.
-Other images counted at 3 seconds.
+- **Image Read Time** — Images add an additional 12 seconds for the first image, 11 seconds for the second image, and minus an additional second for each subsequent image, through the tenth image.
+Any images after the tenth image are counted at 3 seconds.

 ```php
 use Realodix\Utils\Str;